SusanMowers/Re_Cens_Doc/EN/ccri-prelim.md

 ## Where to start?

 Start with CCRI's data sources, (1) aggregate data, then, (2) microdata and (3) geographic boundary files.
 (Note: you will find included within these data sources, CCRI's documentation and metadata sources.)
-Wrap up by investigating CCRI's contextual database**.
+Wrap up your first CCRI search by investigating CCRI's contextual database.

 | <sup>\# | <sup>CCRI Data Topics</sup> | <sup>Featuring</sup> |
 |----|-----------------------------|-----------|